 Leila Taylor hasn’t been seen since.
 She’s presumably still working as a Harlem community organiser and freelance investigative journalist.

 Ms. Taylor was 23 during the early 1970s.
-She was but a few years older during the 2000s — see our article on ageing in comics.
+She was but a few years older during the 2000s — see our article about ageing in comics.

 She usually sported an afro, large golden hoop earrings, and tight 1970s street clothes.
 She didn’t seem to favour any particular colours beyond lighter tones.

 She usually talked in 1970s jive, with an obvious Black New Yorker accent.
-Well, the vintage whitebread Marvel Comics attempt at rendering such (“Sweet Christmas !”).
+Or, well, the vintage whitebread Marvel Comics attempt at rendering such (“Sweet Christmas !”).
 But it gets the general idea across.

 Her attractiveness is oft-commented upon.
 She’s starlet-like.

 During the early 1970s she was carefully growing her ‘fro.
 By 1974, she had hit the halfway point on the Angela Davis Afro Scale.
 Then she kept it at or under that volume.

 During the 2000s her hair had been straightened.
 She wore it in a short curly bob.

 Ms. Taylor is brash, abrasive, angry and confrontational.
 She has the proportional diplomatic ability of a tonne of pig iron scrap.